armin-pfaeffle/sass-autocompile/README.md

 [Please post issues on GitHub](https://github.com/armin-pfaeffle/sass-autocompile/issues).

-For other concerns like questions or feeback [have a look at the discussion thread on atom.io](https://discuss.atom.io/t/issues-questions-feedback-about-sass-autocompile/15233).
+For other concerns like questions or feedback [have a look at the discussion thread on atom.io](https://discuss.atom.io/t/issues-questions-feedback-about-sass-autocompile/15233).